benpolinsky/el_photography/README.md

 - product photos constraints (? not sure what this means...)
 - photos filter by tag
 - prepend dolla signs to all number fields
+- add loader to caption editing
+- adding sizes in products
 # later
+- filters (orders/photos) and tables sortable
+- admin product show -> up it to preview
+- (I’ll add the ability to add an existing photo to a product that doesn’t have one.)
 - ability to go back to addresses if on payment step in checkout..
 - photo -> product easier
 - disable checkout if no items in cart (halfway there)